Try The Xbox This Spring...

 Roosting Boxes For Bluebirds

-Why Bluebirds Nest In Birdhouses
+Why Bluebirds Nest In Nest Boxes

 Bluebird in a natural tree cavityAll bluebirds are classified as "cavity nesting birds".
 This means that their natural choice in nesting in the wild is some sort of hollowed out cavity in a tree.
-Before people put out birdhouses, natural cavities are what bluebirds nested in exclusively.
+Before people put out nest boxes, natural cavities are what bluebirds nested in exclusively.
 Even now, some bluebirds will nest in these cavities, IF they can find them.
 And this is a big problem today, as available natural tree cavities are scarce.
 Why is this the case?
 There are several reasons:

 1. Extreme development has removed many trees which develop cavities.